Language-and-Compiler-Design/LCD25_lab07/README.md

 declare i32 @printf(ptr noundef, ...) #1
 ```

-This output should be placed in a file with the extension `ll` and compiled using `clang`
+This output should be placed in a file with the extension `ll` and compiled using `clang`.
+When using Unic, from the command line, you can redirect the output to a file using a `>` operator.

 ```bash
 clang -o a a.ll